 The first four steps of the accounting cycle-analyzing financial transactions, journalizing transactions, posting to ledgers, and balancing the books-are all aspects of bookkeeping.
-Bookkeeping must be carried out on a daily basis, and much of it is now done on computers.
+Bookkeeping must be carried out on a daily basis.
 While the basic responsibility of bookkeepers is to make an accurate record of each business transaction, accountants are responsible for preparing financial statements and closing the books.